cbcrg/tcoffee/docs/tcoffee_manual.rst

 WARNING: This method is currently unsuported.

-PLUG-INs:List OF EXTERNAL METHODS
+Plug-ins:list OF EXTERNAL methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Plug-In: Using methods integrated in T-Coffee
+Plug-in: using methods integrated in T-Coffee
 ---------------------------------------------
 The following methods are external.
 They correspond to packages developed by other groups that you may want to run within T-Coffee.
 We are very open to extending these options and we welcome any request to add an extra interface.
 The following table lists the methods that can be used as plug-ins: